 The simple observations I recall when you tell me how you carry a gun for yours, mine or our nation’s protection are these:

-- I wonder why you are so scared when most people including my mother who is a 5 foot tall white woman with gray hair who worked in South East DC for 8 years and never even carried a cell phone never carried a gun, nor needed to.
+- I wonder why you are so scared when most people including my mother who is a 5 foot tall woman with gray hair who worked in South East DC for 8 years never carried a gun nor felt the need to.
+Are you more scared than her?

 - The time when the word militia was used, it had a very different and clear meaning that has never been challenged at the Supreme Court.